-Figure 99: Power Setup window
+Figure 104: Power Setup window

-This window is available for the J-Link driver.
+This window is available for the I-jet driver and the J-Link driver.

 Use this window to configure the power measurement.

 Note: To enable power logging, choose Enable from the context menu in the Power Log window or from the context menu in the Power Log Graph in the Timeline window.